2006 Thai coup d'état: Radio censorship

 On Thursday, 21 September 2006, the CDR ordered more than 300 community radio stations in Chiang Mai, Chiang Rai, and Mae Hong Son to suspend broadcasts.
 Community radio stations in Lamphun, Lampang, and Phayao were also ordered to turn their transmitters off.
 In addition, the pro-Thaksin Muan Chon Community Radio in Udon Thani stopped broadcasting on Wednesday.
 Police were stationed at the radio building as well as the office of Siang Tham Community Radio Station, owned by revered monk Luang Ta Maha Bua.
 Maha Bua had been a key supporter of the People's Alliance for Democracy.

 In response to the community radio ban, some station operators vowed to air only non-political programmes.
 They promised self-censorship to ensure their programmes would not infringe against CDR rules.
 Others in the north initiated a signed pledge campaign that they would not become involved in politics and that their programming would be completely free of politics.

 Press censorship

 The websites of the leading Bangkok newspapers Bangkok Post, The Nation, and Thai Rath had been functioning normally and were reporting the coup.
 Both the Bangkok Post and The Nation had been strong critics of the deposed government.
 The Daily News website included extensive photographic coverage of the military operations.
-On the morning of Wednesday, 20 September newspapers were available as usual.
+On the morning of 20 September newspapers were available as usual.

-On Saturday 23 September 2006, the CDR said they would "urgently retaliate against foreign reporters whose coverage has been deemed insulting to the monarchy."
-Numerous international news agencies speculated at the king's role in the coup (see Role and position of the King).
+On 23 September 2006, the CDR said they would "urgently retaliate against foreign reporters whose coverage has been deemed insulting to the monarchy."
+Numerous international news agencies speculated at the king's role in the coup.